 Gearset backs up metadata and data

-Gearset’s backup solution is an all-round backup and recovery solution that has been built to handle the complexity of your Salesforce metadata and data.
+Gearset’s backup solution for Salesforce is an all-round backup and recovery solution that has been built to handle the complexity of your orgs metadata and data.
 With automated backups running every day, Gearset gives you the ability to restore your metadata and data from any point in your backup history.
 Just find the snapshot of the backup run that you need to restore from and select a restore snapshot.

 Not only can you automate backups, but you can also keep track of any metadata changes in your orgs and be notified by email if any unwanted changes are made.